Skip to main content

 Drugs and toxins:

 Renal toxic drugs include narcotics that are toxic to the kidneys when taken for a long time or when in large concentrations.
-The consumption of chemicals such as NSAIDs and antibiotics that are harmful to the kidney also leads to early-stage kidney rash disease.
+The consumption of chemicals such as NSAIDs and antibiotics that are harmful to the kidney can also lead to early-stage kidney rash disease.

 Obstructions in the Urinary Tract:

-The urinary tract backs up urine when a man has kidney stones, a tumor, or an enlarged prostate gland.
-As a result, one has to experience kidney disease due to pressure or infection.
+The urinary tract backs up urine when a person has kidney stones, a tumor, or an enlarged prostate gland.
+Kidney disease can be the result due to pressure or infection.

 Age:

-Kidneys start to become dysfunctional as people age.
-However, older people are more susceptible to kidney disease.
+Kidneys start to become more dysfunctional as people age, which causes older people to become more susceptible to kidney disease.

 Family history: